webiny/docs.webiny.com/docs/api-development/commodo/introduction.md

 await user.save();
 ```

 > To make it easier, we've created the `@webiny/commodo` package, which aggregates all of the relevant `@commodo/*` and `commodo-*` packages and lets you import any HOF (or any other construct) within a single import statement.
+The list of all included packages can be found [here](/docs/api-development/commodo/packages-list).

 > Using higher order functions (HOFs) is a very flexible approach for defining your data models, because you get to choose which functionality the model will posses.

 ## Is Commodo an ORM/ODM?

 Fundamentally, Commodo is not an ORM/ODM, but can very quickly become one, by utilizing additional HOFs that deal with storing to and reading from a database.
 The `withStorage` HOF (seen in the above example) is what you'll need if you'll want to store the data into a database.

+To learn more, check out the Commodo [crash course](/docs/api-development/commodo/crash-course) or [How to use with Webiny](/docs/api-development/commodo/how-to-use-with-webiny) pages.